AdobeDocs/target.en/help/main/c-recommendations/c-products/catalog-search.md

    ![Add filters](/help/main/c-recommendations/c-products/assets/add-filters.png)

-Keep in mind that the additional filter facets are available in the current session only.-->
+Keep in mind that the additional filter facets are available in the current session only.
+-->

 ## Modify columns